akash2xd/library-management-system/README.md

 📜 License

-This project is licensed under the MIT License – see the LICENSE file for details.
+This project is licensed under the MIT License
 ---

-✅ This is the **complete, polished README.md file** — looks good on GitHub out of the box.

-Do you want me to also prepare the **MIT `LICENSE` file text** so your repo is fully ready for publishing?